Mikejo5000/vsts-docs-pr/docs/git/how-to/create-pr-status-server.md

     ```

 6. Create a personal auth token (PAT) for your app to use, following these instructions:
-https://www.visualstudio.com/en-us/docs/integrate/get-started/authentication/pats.
+[Authenticating with personal access tokens](../integrate/get-started/authentication/pats.md).
 You should create a new PAT for every service that you use to access your account, naming it appropriately.

 7. Create an environment variable for your PAT.